zionsg/getmail/README.md

   read by Docker Compose and the application.
 The file `.env` will not be committed to the repository.
 - Copy `config/zenith.local.php.dist` to `config/zenith.local.php` to override
-  the application configuration locally.
+  the application configuration locally during development.
 The file `config/zenith.local.php` will not be committed to the repository.
 - Run `composer install`.
 - To run the application locally:
     + For consistency with production environment, the application should be run